wormholecowboy/programming-notes/git.md

 `git commit --amend`
 `git commit --amend -m "updated message"`

+see commit history for a file
+`git log -- filename`
 see commit changes for a file
 `git log -p -- filename`
 see only the commit messages for a file